Tracing nitrogen enrichment across cosmic time with JWST: Data

 \subsubsection{$z>1$ sample}

 We included galaxies from the ground-based MOSDEF \citep[MOSFIRE Deep Evolution Field survey,][]{kriek_mosfire_2015} and KLEVER \citep[KMOS Lensed Emission-Line Velocity and Metallicity Survey,][]{curti_klever_2020} surveys.
 These surveys do not detect auroral lines but provide all the strong emission line fluxes required to derive metallicities and nitrogen abundances through indirect methods, in particular \OII$\lambda\lambda$3727,3729 and \NII$\lambda$6585.
 MOSDEF (PI: M. Kiek) is a spectroscopic survey carried out with MOSFIRE \citep{mclean_mosfire_2012} on the 10m Keck I telescope, targeting galaxies at $1.4 \leq z \leq 3.8$.
 KLEVER, on the other hand, is an ESO Large Programme (PID: 197.A-0717, PI: M. Cirasuolo) that observed 192 galaxies in the redshift range $1.2 < z < 2.5$ with KMOS.
-We applied a uniform and conservative cut requiring ${\rm S/N} \geq 5$ on all emission lines of interest.
+We applied the S/N selection criteria described at the beginning of this section.

 We also considered galaxies from the public release of the JWST Advanced Deep Extragalactic Survey (JADES) Data Release 4 \citep{robertson_jades_2022, Eisenstein_JADES_2023, 2025arXiv251001033C, 2025arXiv251001034S}.
 From this catalogue, we selected sources at $z>1$ without auroral-line detections (as those with detected auroral lines are already included in the high-redshift sample described above), but with robust measurements of the strong nebular lines relevant to our analysis.
-We applied the same S/N threshold (${\rm S/N} \geq 3$ on key strong lines) and adopted standard diagnostics from \citet{kewley_cosmic_2013} to exclude active galactic nuclei (AGN) contamination.
-This selection yielded a final sample of 157 galaxies from JADES DR4 suitable for inclusion in our analysis.
+This selection yielded a final sample of 188 galaxies from JADES DR4 suitable for inclusion in our analysis.
 Finally, we complemented this dataset with additional galaxies drawn from version 4 of the DAWN JWST Archive selected following the same criteria, as described in Section~\ref{sec:high_z}, but without the auroral-line requirement.
-This brings the total number of high-redshift, strong-line–based comparison galaxies to 430.
+This brings the total number of high-redshift, strong-line–based comparison galaxies to 535.
 The distribution of our high-redshift galaxies is consistent with the star-forming locus, with no clear evidence for contamination by AGN or LINERs (low-ionisation nuclear emission-Line region).

-\subsubsection{Local Universe sample}
+\subsubsection{Local universe sample}